firepress-org/FirePress_Vapor/README.md

 ## License & Sources

-- For this software, view **MIT** license information at https://github.com/sethlilly/Vapor/blob/master/LICENSE
+- For this software, view **MIT** license information at:<br> https://github.com/sethlilly/Vapor/blob/master/LICENSE
-- For the fork, view the **GNU** license information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
+- For the fork, view the **GNU** license information at:<br> https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
-- This Git repo is available at https://github.com/firepress-org/FirePress_Vapor
+- This Git repo is available at:<br> https://github.com/firepress-org/FirePress_Vapor
-- This project was forked from https://github.com/sethlilly/Vapor/pull/61
+- This project was forked from:<br> https://github.com/sethlilly/Vapor/pull/61

 ## About